 - The surviving spouse;

 - The surviving domestic partner; and

 - Representatives of the spouse/partner.

 To start the filing, a surviving spouse/partner must fill out a form and file it with the clerk of the court.
-The spousal property petition is filed in the county in which the estate of the deceased spouse/partner is administered.
-When filing the form, you must attach the deceased’s will, if one exists, and any other agreements showing to whom the property subject to the petition belongs.
+The spousal property petition is filed in the county in where the decedent lived or owned property.
+When submitting the documents, you must attach the deceased’s will, if one exists, and any other agreements showing to whom the property subject to the petition belongs.

-We Can Help File Your California Probate Spousal Property Petition
+We Can Help File Your California Spousal Property Petition

-If you need more information about California probate and the California probate spousal property petition process, do not hesitate to call our office.
+If you need more information about California probate, the California spousal property petition process, or other simplified probate alternatives, do not hesitate to call our office.
 A People’s Choice has been providing self-help probate and other legal document services for over 35 years and has established an excellent reputation in the community.
 When you are ready to go ahead with your paperwork, information can be provided to us through our convenient online system, over the phone or in person.

 A People’s Choice assists people needing to file a California spousal property petition in every probate court in California.